senli2018/FCGAN/README.md

-This is the original code of FCGAN in TensorFlow (>1.2) framework on 40X Toxoplasma images.
+# FCGAN
+This page shows the original code and data samples of the paper 'A Novel Transfer Learning Approach for Toxoplasma gondii Microscopic Image Recognition by Fuzzy Cycle Generative Adversarial Network'.

 The image samples can be downloaded in